Architectural Design Studio (ADST) 655

 Outline

-Each week, you will be asked to share your work in progress with your academic expert and the other students in the studio.
+Each week, you will be asked to share your work in progress with your instructor and the other students in the studio.
 This weekly session is the equivalent of a desk critique (a session during which the architecture student sits down with their instructor to review their designs) given in a face-to-face studio.

 Learning outcomes